Skip to main content

 For example:

-- Bounce and engagement: GA4 reports Engagement rate instead of the traditional Bounce rate; GoodMetrics uses more conventional engagement logic.
+• Bounce and engagement: GA4 emphasizes Engagement rate and defines its Bounce rate as the inverse of engagement, which differs from the traditional single-pageview Bounce rate; GoodMetrics uses more conventional engagement logic.

 These definitional differences mean absolute numbers (like total visitors or session counts) may vary, but relative patterns—such as which pages or campaigns perform best—should remain consistent.